ultratoast/basqueamerican/README.md

+# Basque american

+This is a simple ai generated site i made using vite along with chatgpt 5 to convert an html version of the site i used to host on s3 static sites.
+The new site is meant to be deployed to aws amplify.
+New recipes can be added by editing public/recipes.json.
+Feel free to give them a try!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.